 The following is a summary of five important strains of rainbow trout that the province stocks in the still waters of British Columbia.
-Specifically, we will be describing the Pennask, Blackwater, Fraser Valley, Tzenzaicut, & Gerrard rainbow trout strains.
+Specifically, this article describes the Pennask, Blackwater, Fraser Valley, Tzenzaicut, & Gerrard rainbow trout strains of BC.

-The idea is that a better understanding of each of these strain should allow us to better apply fishing strategies for each and therefore improve our experiences on the water (AKA catch more fish )!
-At the very least it should help us to have a better understanding of the creatures that we chase through out the open season!
+The idea is that a better understanding of each of these rainbow trout strain should allow us to better apply fishing strategies for each, and therefore improve our experiences on the water (AKA catch more fish 😉 )!
+At the very least it should help us to have a better understanding of the creatures that we chase with a passion through out the open season!